 - Close on the property.

 Notice that in each step, the funnel narrows.
-At the start, perhaps five thousand people receive mailers.
-Out of them, perhaps only a hundred people make the phone call to the number on your postcards.
-Out of that hundred, only twenty leave a voicemail, of which only four warrant a personal visit and an offer.
+At the start, perhaps 5,000 people receive mailers.
+Out of them, perhaps only 100 people make the phone call to the number on your postcards.
+Out of that 100, only 20 leave voicemails, of which only four warrant a personal visit and an offer.
 Finally, perhaps one or two of those offers may actually result in a signed deal for the wholesaler.

-While it may seem like a drastic waste - that one or two deals may result in a huge financial windfall for the wholesaler.
+While it may seem like a drastic waste, one or two deals may result in a huge financial windfall for the wholesaler.
 This is merely one example of a functional marketing funnel.
-As mentioned above - your marketing funnel may differ quite a bit from the above funnel.
+As mentioned above, your marketing funnel may differ quite a bit.

-For example, (to draw from the wholesale funnel example above) you could get two separate phone numbers, split the group of past-due homeowners in half, sending half the postcards to one group and half to the other - and measure the results.
 Do you get more calls from postcard A or B?
-If postcard A received twice as many calls - then use that as your "baseline" and test again with another postcard C. As you can see, your marketing funnel can continually be tweaked, tested, and measured to make it run like a well-oiled machine.
+If postcard A received twice as many calls, then use that as your baseline and test again with another postcard C. As you can see, your marketing funnel can continually be tweaked, tested, and measured to make it run like a well-oiled machine.

 Marketing Through Direct Mail

-What is Direct Mail?
-While we are on the topic of postcards and mailing letters, let's discuss that in more depth.
-This form of marketing is known as "direct mail."
-Direct mail is simply the process of sending letters to targeted individuals through the mail, in hopes that a small percentage will respond to those letters.
-Whether you are a wholesaler, flipper, or buy-and-hold investor - your business is dependent upon finding great deals and having a consistent supply of leads for those deals.
-Direct mail can be a great tool for building a steady supply of leads for your business, and can be a great way to keep your funnel full.
-For many investors - it is their number one source of leads.
+While we are on the topic of postcards and mailing letters, let's discuss direct mail in greater depth.
+Direct mail is simply the process of sending information to targeted individuals through the mail in hopes that a small percentage will respond.
+Whether you are a wholesaler, flipper, or buy-and-hold investor, your business will be dependent upon finding great deals and having a consistent supply of leads.
+For many investors direct mail is their number one source of leads.

-What do I Send?
 There are two primary options that investors tend to mail to potential leads.
-Let's look at these briefly:
+Let's look at each briefly.

 - Yellow Letters— Written (or typed) on an actual yellow piece of paper, these letters are typically mailed in an envelope.
-The response rate is often very high, due to the "personal" nature of the lettter.
+The response rate is often very high, due to the personal nature of the letter.

-Both the frequency with which you mail and the length of the campaign will vary depending on the type of marketing funnel you are setting up and the type of investing you are engaging in.
+Both the frequency with which you mail and the length of the campaign will vary depending on the type of marketing funnel you set up and the type of investing you engage in.
 Direct mail can be sent to virtually anyone, so you'll need to look at your funnel and decide.
-The following is a list of a few different types of people you may want to target:
+The following is a list of a few different types of people you may consider targeting:

-- Absentee owners.
-For those looking to get a great deal, those folks who are absentee owners are great targets, particularly those who live out of town.
-In many cases these owners may have moved for work or another reason and may be looking to get rid of their property.
+Absentee Owners: For those looking to get a great deal, absentee owners are great targets—particularly those who live out of town.
+In many cases, these owners may have moved and may be looking to get rid of their property.

-- Abandoned Properties.
-People may abandon a property for a variety of reasons - but in most cases, they don't care enough about the property to want to keep and spend the money required to keep it up.
-Contacting owners of properties that look to be dilapidated or abandoned may lead to fantastic opportunities.
+Abandoned Properties: People may abandon a property for a variety of reasons, but in most cases, they don't care enough about the property to keep it and spend the money required to maintain it.
+Contacting owners of properties that appear dilapidated or abandoned may lead to fantastic opportunities.

-- Probates.
-Probates are properties that are in the process of being distributed, along with the assets of a deceased person, to their heirs.
-When investors talk about probate investing, they are trying to find if a deceased person had property, then tries to get the heirs/executor to sell that property to them at a discount.
+Probates: Probates are properties that are in the process of being distributed, along with the assets of a deceased person to the heirs.
+When investors talk about probate investing, they mean identifying properties of the deceased and attempting to buy them at a discount.

-- Pre-foreclosures and Foreclosures.
-People struggling with losing their home are often times highly motivated to sell (though, sometimes, they are highly anti-motivated and choose to just stick their heads in the sand.)
-You can often times find a way to create a "win win" situation to help these individuals save their credit and snag a great deal for yourself.
+Pre-foreclosures and Foreclosures: People struggling with losing their home are usually highly motivated to sell (and sometimes they are highly unmotivated and choose to stick their heads in the sand).
+You can oftentimes find a way to create a win-win situation to help these individuals save their credit and snag a great deal for yourself.

-- Apartment Owners.
-If you are looking to get into apartment buying, mailing to apartment owners can be a great way to stay on their radar.
-Your mailings do not need to be necessarily targeted toward distressed or motivated sellers, but can be geared toward individuals who are willing to finance the property themselves using seller financing.
+Apartment Owners: If you are looking to get into apartment buying, mailing to apartment owners can be a great way to stay on their radar.
+You don’t need to necessarily target your mailers toward distressed or motivated sellers but perhaps individuals who are willing to finance the property themselves using seller financing.

-- Expired Listings.
-Your real estate agent will have access to all the properties on the MLS that did not sell when listed with an agent.
-These individuals may be more willing to sell at a discount after their property was listed for some time and didn't sell.
-Additionally expired may also be motivated now that they no longer need to pay any real estate agent fees.
+Expired Listings: Your real estate agent will have access to all the properties on the MLS that did not sell when listed with an agent.
+These individuals may be more willing to sell at a discount after their property was listed and didn't sell.
+Additionally, the owners may also be further motivated now that they no longer need to pay real estate agent fees.

-Whatever niches you choose to work in, be sure to keep organized records of your campaigns, so you can measure and test your results, maximizing your efforts.
+Whichever niches you choose, be sure to keep organized records of your campaigns, so you can measure and test your results to maximize your efforts.

 Marketing Through Online Advertising

-As more and more people spend their time online, you may be left behind if you don't move your real estate marketing into that arena as well.
-The internet provides numerous ways you can market your real estate investing business, and - as with all marketing techniques - the style of marketing you do depends greatly on the type of investing you engage in.
+As more and more people spend their time online, you may be left behind if you don't move your real estate marketing into that arena.
+The internet provides numerous ways to market your real estate investing business, and the marketing style you choose will depend greatly on the type of investing you engage in.
 The following are several tools you can use to market on the internet.

 Facebook/Google Ads for Real Estate

-Do you ever wonder how Facebook or Google make all their money?
-The majority of their revenue comes from their online advertising platforms.
-As an investor - you can use these sources to target potential sellers, buyers, or other business interactions.
-While Facebook and Google ads may look fairly similar, they differ in several key ways:
+Facebook and Google make the majority of their revenue by serving as online advertising platforms.
+As an investor, you can use these sources to target potential sellers, buyers, or other business interactions.
+While Facebook and Google ads may look fairly similar, they differ in a couple key ways:

-- Facebook allows you to target who sees your ad based on their interests, location, demographics, and connections on Facebook.
+- Facebook allows you to target who sees your ad based on interests, location, demographics, and Facebook connections.

-The benefit of these kind of online ads are that you can set it up so you only pay when the ad works.
+The benefit of these kinds of online ads is that you can set them up so you only pay when the ad is clicked.

 Imagine asking a local newspaper to only charge you when someone calls about your ad.
 There's no chance of that happening.
-However, this is exactly what this kind of online advertising allows you to do.
-This is known as “pay-per-click” advertising, which means you only pay when someone clicks on an ad and goes to your site.
-With pay-per-click advertising (such as ads on Facebook, Google, or Bing), you only have to pay for the ad when your advertisement accomplished it's goal of placing people in your marketing funnel.
+However, this is exactly what online advertising allows you to do.
+Pay-per-click advertising means you only pay when someone clicks on an ad and is directed to your site and into your marketing funnel.

 Benefits of Online Pay-Per-Click Advertising

-- Most online pay-per-click advertisements allow you to be location specific – which means you can choose to have your advertisement seen only by individuals within ten, a hundred, or any number of miles of your specified location.
+Most online pay-per-click advertisements allow you to be location specific, which means you can choose to have your advertisement seen only by individuals within a certain-mile radius of a specified location.

-- Additionally, Facebook ads are interest specific.
-(Do you really believe Facebook’s “like” feature is only for the user's benefit?)
-Facebook uses those “likes” and friendship relationships to help marketers reach certain people.
-This means, as a real estate marketer, you can choose to show your ad only to people who are interested in a certain topic.
+Additionally, Facebook ads are interest specific.
+(You didn’t think Facebook’s “like” feature was only for the user's benefit, did you?)
+Facebook uses likes and friendships to help marketers reach certain people.
+This means, as a real estate marketer, you can choose to show your ad only to people who have shown interest in a certain topic.

-- Finally, most pay-per-click advertising (especially Facebook) is demographically specific so you can advertise to specific ages or genders.
-For example, you can create a well written advertisement to attract first time homebuyers by choosing to advertise only to people between the ages of twenty-two and thirty-two that live within ten miles of a property you are attempting to sell.
+Finally, most pay-per-click advertising (especially that of Facebook) is demographically specific, so you can advertise to certain ages or genders.
+For example, you can create a well-written advertisement to attract first-time homebuyers by choosing to advertise only to people between the ages of 22 and 32 living within 10 miles of a property you’d like to sell.

-“How much does it cost?” is a more difficult question that it may seem.
+“How much does it cost?” is a more difficult question to answer than it may seem.

-Pay-per-click marketing prices are based on an “auction,” meaning that advertisers “bid” on a price to display their ad.
-Marketers then compete for either keywords or interests, based on the criteria you are targeting your advertising to.
-When you set up a new ad, you will tell Facebook, Google or Bing what price per click you want to pay, and you'll generally never be charge you more than that.
-If you bid too low - your ad will not be shown due to other marketers paying more.
-Thankfully, the major pay-per-click companies do provide a general range of prices, so you can determine how much you'll need to spend to reach a specific demographic.
-You also have the option to set a daily or monthly budget - so you can control how much you want to spend on your marketing.
+Pay-per-click marketing prices are based on an auction, meaning that advertisers bid on a price to display their ad.
+Marketers then compete for either keywords or interests, based on targeted criteria.
+When you set up a new ad, you will tell Facebook or Google what price you’re willing to pay per click, and you'll generally never be charged more than that.
+If you bid too low and other marketers offer to pay more, your ad will not be shown.
+Thankfully, the major pay-per-click companies provide a general range of prices to help you determine how much you'll need to spend to reach a specific demographic.
+You also have the option to set a daily or monthly budget, so you can control how much you want to spend on your marketing.

-- Where Will Your Ad Send People?
-This destination could be your own website, your business Facebook page, or any site that you want.
-Just be sure this destination is part of your marketing “funnel.".
+Where Will Your Ad Send People?
+This destination could be your own website, your business Facebook page, or whatever site you’d like.
+Just be sure this destination is part of your marketing funnel.

-- Create a Title that Pops.
-You are allowed only a limited number of characters for your title – so make them stand out.
-It is helpful when advertising to local potentials to use something local in the title to make the ad stand out.
-Online viewers are not generally accustomed to seeing local names and places on an online ad - so ads like that tend to pop.
+Create a Title That Pops: You are allowed only a limited number of characters for your title, so make it stand out.
+It is helpful when advertising to specific localities to use something local in the title.
+Ads like that tend to pop.

-- Intrigue them with your ad's body.
-The part of the ad that is not the title is known as the "body."
-Appealing to both fact and emotion when you write the copy for your ad's body can help triggering interest in both sides of the brain and increase clicks.
+Intrigue Them with Appealing Content: The part of the ad that is not the title is known as the body.
+Appealing to both fact and emotion when you write the copy for your ad's body can help trigger interest in both sides of the brain and increase clicks.
 Promote benefits over features.

-- Use an Eye-Catching Photo.
-If using Facebook - the photograph is the most important section of your ad because it is generally the only thing viewers pay much attention to at first.
-Catch their eye with the photo, which leads them to the title, which leads to the body, which leads to clicks.
-An advertisement, in itself, is a funnel as well.
+Use an Eye-Catching Photo: If using Facebook, the image is the most important aspect of your ad because it is generally the only thing viewers pay much attention to at first.
+Catch their eye with the image, which will lead them to the title, which will lead to the body, which will lead to clicks.
+An advertisement, in itself, is a funnel.

-- Determine Your Price.
-To avoid massive spending, be sure to set your budget.
-Decide what your monthly or daily budget is and bid on your ad price.
-Monitor the results and adjust your bid price higher if you are not spending your complete budget.
+Determine Your Price: To avoid massive spending, be sure to set your budget.
+Decide what your monthly or daily budget will be and bid on your ad price from there.
+Monitor the results and adjust your bid price if you don’t spend your complete budget.

 Creating a Website or Landing Page